KSP-RO/USSovietSolarPanelsPack/README.txt

 INSTALL
 -------------------------------------------------------------------------------------------------------------------------------------------------------

 Unzip into your KSP main folder.
-Overwrite if you have any of my other packs installed already.

 -------------------------------------------------------------------------------------------------------------------------------------------------------